obaydmir/reacttestweather/README.md

+# Instructions

+Create a simple react app that tells the user what the weather is like on their location.
+You will need to acquire the location and the weather seperately.
+The location should be acquired from the browsers location api.
+The weather can be obtained from openweathermap.org.
+Sign up for a free account there and use their API to get the weather.
+See https://openweathermap.org/api for more details

+I have pre-written most of the stuff you mentioned you had no experience with.
+This means the redux stuff is already done, and the saga skeleton is already written.
+The base of this code is the create-react-app command line tool, so that is why there are some weird things in there.

+Important files:
+- WeatherComponent.js: this is where the react stuff should go into
+- actions.js: these functions are redux action creators, which return simple js objects
+- reducer.js: this is the redux reducer
+- sagas.js: this is where you should create the functions that get the user location and the weather

+Bonus points:
+- Add error handling (like when the user does not want to share their location)
+- Do something cool

+Redux is used heavily in our application, so knowing how it works would be really useful, even for yourself as a React developer.
+If you need any information about redux or sagas, their website provide excellent documentation.

+## Create react app stuff

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>